-Aircraft Maintenance Engineer Technicians are responsible for the servicing, repair and modification of aircraft electronic systems and components.
-From modern aircraft with sophisticated “fly by wire” flight controls, autopilot, navigation, communication, in-flight entertainment, and monitoring systems, to legacy aircraft undergoing the installation of modern avionics.
-The Aircraft Maintenance Engineer Category E (Electronics) Technician ensures that all systems are serviceable and fit for flight.
+Category E Aircraft Maintenance Engineers (AME-E) are responsible for the certification of the aircraft after maintenance, inspection, repair, or modification on any of its electrical or electronic systems.
+This is an occupation requiring a high degree of responsibility and skill.
+From modern aircraft with sophisticated fly by wire flight controls, autopilot, navigation, communication, in-flight entertainment, and monitoring systems, to legacy aircraft undergoing the installation of modern avionics, the Category E Aircraft Maintenance Engineer ensures that all systems are serviceable and fight for flight.

 An Aircraft Maintenance Engineer Technician’s tasks include:

-- troubleshooting and repairing aircraft discrepancies in compliance with manufacturer’s standards to expedite return to flight status; and,
+- Troubleshooting and repairing aircraft discrepancies in compliance with manufacturer’s standards to expedite return to flight status

 The Aircraft Maintenance Engineer Category E (Electronics) program consists of 68 weeks of full-time studies.
 Approximately 50 per cent of the day is spent on theory in a classroom setting, followed by hands-on practical training in the shops and hangar located at BCIT’s state of the art Aerospace Technology Campus.
-The program is designed to follow national standards and is approved by Transport Canada (TC), and the Canadian Council for Aviation and Aerospace (CCAA).
+The program is designed to follow national standards and is approved by Transport Canada (TC).

 Opportunities are available across Canada in aircraft manufacturing, maintenance, repair and overhaul establishments and by airlines and other aircraft operators.
 The demand for skilled workers will continue as an aging workforce retires and as the industry grows.